Updated February 2022

 - Report the theft to the FTC

-When it comes to cybersecurity, being proactive is the best way to protect yourself.
+Being proactive is the best way to protect yourself when it comes to cybersecurity.
 While most of these tips may seem like common sense, they play a crucial role in fighting cyber crime.